fastaidocsprint/styleguide/README.md

 To simplify type hinting, fastai has some custom type aliases.

-Most fastai methods accept an iterator, a sequence, or a collection. `listy` is type alias which combines them all:
+Most fastai methods which accept lists can accept any iterator, sequence, or collection. `listy` is type alias which combines them all along with fastcore classes `L` and `fastuple`:

 ```python
 T = TypeVar('T')
 listy = Union[Iterable[T], L, fastuple]
 ```

-along with fastcore classes `L` and `fastuple`.

-It is possible to add generic types to `listy`.
+It is possible to add generic types to `listy`:

 ```python
 listy[int]